top of page

 7. Morton Gould – West Point Symphony (1952)

-A ceremonial yet symphonic work that blends marches with jazz-influenced phrasing and colorful scoring.
+• A ceremonial work blending traditional marches with jazz-influenced phrasing and colorful scoring.

 8. Karel Husa – Music for Prague 1968 (1968)